linegost/philipshue/Sketches - User Tests Round 1/Pedro/Vibration and Lights with Arduino and Cylon.js/README.md

 ```
 $ gort scan serial
 ```
-*(shows your port the arduino is connected to)*
+*Shows your port the arduino is connected to.*
 ```
 $ gort arduino upload firmata COM6
 ```
-*(COM6 is the port I'm using, copy the result from gort scan serial and replace COM6, should be /dev/ + what port you got from scan serial to put in here if using a Mac)*
+*COM6 is the port I'm using, copy the result from gort scan serial and replace COM6, should be /dev/ + what port you got from scan serial to put in here if using a Mac.*

 ## Using gort on Mac